jon-whit/AtlasQuad/PROTOCOL.md

  * `KI #.#` Set Ki to a certain value.
 Data is a 32-bit float.
  * `KD #.#` Set Kd to a certain value.
 Data is a 32-bit float.

-### IMU commands
-For retrieving positions and rotations, see the "Position/Rotation commands" section.

- * `IR` Reset IMU (gyro) values.
-No data bytes required.

 Invalid commands will not change behavior.